Is Genesis History?

-Is Genesis History? is a 2017 American Christian film by Thomas Purifoy Jr. that promotes the pseudoscientific notion of Young Earth creationism, a form of creation science built on beliefs that contradict established scientific facts regarding the origin of the Universe, the age of the Earth and universe, the origin of the Solar System, and the origin and evolution of life.
-The film suggests the Earth was created in six days of 24-hours each in opposition to day-age creationism, and also advocates the Genesis biblical narratives of Adam and Eve, the Fall, the global flood, and the tower of Babel.
-It grossed $2.6 million in theaters and $3.3 million in video sales.
+Is Genesis History? is a 2017 American Christian film by Thomas Purifoy Jr. that promotes the pseudoscientific notion of Young Earth creationism, a form of creation science built on beliefs that contradict established scientific facts regarding the origin of the Universe, the age of the Earth and the universe, the origin of the Solar System, and the origin and evolution of life.
+The film suggests the Earth was created in six days of 24-hours each in opposition to day-age creationism, and also advocates the biblical narratives of Adam and Eve, the Fall, the global flood, and the tower of Babel from the Book of Genesis.
+The film grossed $2.6 million in theaters and $3.3 million in video sales.

 Production

 The film was written, directed, and produced by Thomas Purifoy Jr., who said he was inspired to make it after his daughter watched the Bill Nye–Ken Ham debate in 2014 and began asking him questions about the creation–evolution controversy.
 Del Tackett, the creator of Focus on the Family's "The Truth Project", narrates the film.
 Interviewing thirteen creationists, the narrator of the film argues that Genesis portrays real historical events.
 Other speakers include creationists George Grant, Paul Nelson, Marcus R. Ross, Andrew A. Snelling, and Kurt Wise, and also Larry Vardiman in the film's bonus features.